What To Look For When Comparing DTC Performance Creative Agencies

 4. How do you approach landing pages and post-click conversion?

-This determines if the agency takes responsibility for the full funnel or just the ad.
+This determines whether the agency takes responsibility for the full funnel or just the ad.
 If they don't touch landing pages, ask who does.

 5. What experience do you have with brands at my revenue stage?